-The City of Ottawa has divided its urban forest responsibilities among several departments, with City staff in the Planning and Growth Management Department (specifically the Land Use and Natural Systems Unit and Development Review Services) and Public Works Department (specifically the Forestry Services Branch) who are responsible for the activities that relate directly to urban forestry on a daily basis.
+The City of Ottawa has divided its urban forest responsibilities among several departments, with City staff in the Planning, Infrastructure and Economic Development Department and Public Works and Environmental Services Department who are responsible for the activities that relate directly to urban forestry on a daily basis.
 While urban forestry staff in these two departments currently collaborate and coordinate on a variety of levels, they do so informally.
-Planners and Foresters in these two departments also sometimes coordinate and collaborate with other City staff in Parks, Infrastructure and Environmental Services on tree-related issues, but not in a regular, formalized manner.
+Planners and Foresters in these two departments also sometimes coordinate and collaborate with other City staff on tree-related issues, but not in a regular, formalized manner.
 Consequently, opportunities to better plan for and enhance Ottawa's urban forest can be overlooked, in some cases simply because of the size of the City and its related administrative framework.

-Sustaining the urban forest is an activity that requires a multi-disciplinary approach, particularly in an urban area.
-A forum to support regular and formal interactions among City staff in different departments that focusses on tree-related issues would facilitate implementation of a more consistent approach to urban forest planning, maintenance and establishment where the City has jurisdiction over tree-related activities.
+Sustaining the urban forest requires a multi-disciplinary approach.
+A forum to support regular and formal interactions among City staff in different departments that focuses on tree-related issues would facilitate implementation of a more consistent approach to urban forest planning, maintenance and establishment where the City has jurisdiction over tree-related activities.

-In the urban forest sustainability framework (Appendix 2), Criterion C1 evaluates municipal agency cooperation.
+Criterion C1 evaluates municipal agency cooperation.
 The current status of this criterion in Ottawa is "good": "Municipal departments/agencies recognize potential conflicts and reach out to urban forest managers on an ad hoc basis - and vice versa".
 An "optimal" status is achieved when there are formal interdepartmental teams that consider urban forest issues and opportunities on all projects under municipal jurisdiction, as is suggested through this Plan and described in Recommendation #2.